derek2403/TeeTee/README.md

 **5. Performance Without Compromise:** This approach bypasses individual TEE memory limitations while maintaining high performance and data security

-Contributors gain access to higher-quality models than they could afford individually.
+In short, TeeTee enables contributors to gain access to higher-quality models than they could afford individually.
 For example, if Company A has only $50K to invest in hosting an LLM (when a high-performance model costs $100K), they can join forces with Company B (who also has $50K).
 By splitting the model into two shards, each company hosting one shard but both companies can access the $100K performance model while only paying half the cost individually.
 This principle scales with more participants (3+ companies), enabling access to even more powerful models that would otherwise be financially out of reach for any single organization.

 ---